bitcart/bitcart-blog/content/articles/bitcartcc-version-0610-is-out.md

 - Fixed backups
 - New `get_tx_hash` RPC method to get tx hash of a raw tx
 - Fixed worker start on Mac OS

+### Migration guide

+If `compose_backend_1` container fails with errors similar to `unable to login without password`, then apply the upgrade helper:

+`contrib/upgrades/upgrade-to-0610.sh`